LoopKit/loopdocs/docs/loop-3/onboarding.md

 ### Entering and Editing Values

-There are some nice features when entering your settings with Loop 3.
+There are some nice features when entering your settings with Loop-dev.

 * If you want more information about the specific therapy setting, tap on the information icon.
 * When you tap +, you can add an entry to any time-slot that does not already have an entry
-    * Adjust the time and value(s) as desired
+    - Adjust the time and value(s) as desired
-    * Tap Add to include this entry in your schedule
+    - Tap Add to include this entry in your schedule
 * If a time-slot has an entry, you can tap on it to edit it
-    * You can change the time within the constraint of the time entries before and after the slot you are editing
+    - You can change the time within the constraint of the time entries before and after the slot you are editing
-    * You can edit the value to any allowed value
+    - You can edit the value to any allowed value
 * If you want to delete one or more entries, tap on Edit
-    * Tap the red icon to the left of the time-slot you want to delete and select delete
+    - Tap the red icon to the left of the time-slot you want to delete and select delete
-    * Continue until done, then tap Done
+    - Continue until done, then tap Done

 ### Therapy Information

 The order of Therapy Setting Information is:

 * Glucose Safety Limit
-    * Same as suspend threshold for Loop 2, but with a 3-hour time window
+    * Same as suspend threshold for Loop 2.2.x, but with a 3-hour time window
     * Code constraint: [67 to 110 mg/dl; 3.7 to 6.1 mmol/L]
     * Cannot be adjusted higher than bottom of lowest correction range or your pre-meal range (if those are set)
         * You must consider all three ranges when deciding what is limiting your allowed setting for these three